docker/docs/engine/index.md

 As changes are made to Docker there may be times when existing features will need to be removed or replaced with newer features.
-Before an existing feature is removed it will be labeled as "deprecated" within the documentation and will remain in Docker for, usually, at least 3 releases.
+Before an existing feature is removed it will be labeled as "deprecated" within the documentation and will remain in Docker for at least 3 stable releases (roughly 9 months).
 After that time it may be removed.

 Users are expected to take note of the list of deprecated features each release and plan their migration away from those features, and (if applicable)